jo2232/Data_Boot_Project_2/README.md

 		2. Page returning news articles and composite sentiment Gauge using the c3.js library
 		3. Scatter plot showing (at least) individual sentiment analysis vs tweet popularity -HTML - TBD how many pages we will use to display/organize our data.
+ Added 4/26
+ 	-Error handling on twitter text scrape to eliminate dupes: Christian
+	-Re-wrap scraped3 into a python script: Christian -Build a dropdown for cities and zoom to that city OR do not pass city, grab all cities and display and allow user to search:
+	-Get Jinja to work and display articles: Jeff
+	-Work on plotly graph for twitter followers: Jeff

 ## Due April 24th (Tuesday)